Hello, Forex Traders!

 By the way, don’t forget to read last week’s article on the “Path to Forex Trading Mastery”.
 It is well worth your time as you will be able to identify how advanced your trading is and how you can move on to the next level!

-The Forex market is a decentralized market, which means that there is no method of keeping track of the number of contract and contract sizes, such as in the stock market.
+The Forex market is a decentralized market, which means that there is no formula for volume or method of keeping track of the number of contract and contract sizes, such as in the stock market.
 The Forex market measures volume by counting the tick movements.
-The logic behind this is straight forward:
+The logic behind this is straightforward:

 a) Price moves up and down in ticks